rockbmb/sui_move_sandbox/README.md

 sui client switch --address "$THIRDPARTY" sui client call --package $PACKAGE --module escrow --function swap --args $SWORD_ESCROW $SHIELD_ESCROW --gas-budget 10000000 --type-args "$PACKAGE::simple_warrior::Sword" "$PACKAGE::simple_warrior::Shield"
 ```

+### Shared Escrow

+This version lives in the `shared_escrow.move` module, and unlike the other, is
+a Sui Move object that has no owner, requiring no third-party.

+The API is slightly different, but the general pattern of invocation remains,
+just without the third-party.